Pie-Loup/share_split/README.md

 - Only one passphrase for all shares
 - No iteration on required shares that could simplify the rebuilding of the seed (no need to remember this)
 - QR code generated may be too large for a small screen
+- No "share rebuilding".
+If a share is lost, you have to rebuild the seed and then rebuild the shares.

 ### Warning
-Showing/storing enough shares on the same place not encrypted is akin to showing your seed!
+- Showing/storing enough shares on the same place not encrypted is akin to showing your seed!
 Just don't do it.
+- **Set of shares generated are not necessarily compatible with one another!
+This means if you loose one share and want to redistribute it, you have to regenerate all the shares at once from the seed and distribute those.
+You can delete the previous ones.
+If you don't know the seed, then collect the shares, build the seed and rebuild the shares**